Introduction:

 Conclusion:

 The intrinsic value of Biological diversity and of the ecological, genetic, social, economic, scientific, educational, cultural, recreational and aesthetic values and its components are to be taken care properly for the better management of biological resources and biodiversity for the welfare of human beings for better, and healthier as well as peaceful living on earth.
 The conservation of biological diversity is a serious and common concern of human beings for better living.
 The general lack of information and knowledge regarding biological diversity and of the urgent need to develop scientific, technical and Institutional capacities to provide the basic understanding upon which to plan and implement appropriate measures.
 It should be recognized that the women in rural setup play a vital role in the conservation and sustainable use of biological diversity and affirming the need for the full participation of women at all levels of policy making and implementation for biological diversity conservation.
 Biodiversity is an important component for economic and social development and poverty eradication and overriding priorities of most of the developing countries in the world.
+The conservation and sustainable use of biological diversity is critical importance of meeting of food, fodder, fiber, health, water and other needs of growing world population for which purpose, access to and sharing of both genetic resources and technologies are essential.
+It should be determined to conserve and sustainable use of biological diversity for the benefit of present and future generations.
+Besides law enforcing forces and regulations of the Governments, it is always better to involve the people in a Participatory Modeincluding Tribal people, farmers, ecologists, illiterate villagers, for the conservation and protection of Biodiversity wealth of our great Nation.
+Awareness creation among people, school children, students and teachers in the colleges, Universities is very important to conserve the biodiversity wealth.
+Participatory mode of involvement of the people at ground level to acquire more knowledge about the biodiversity conservation will help to maintain and sustain the bioresources and biodiversity.
+The involvement of local people and their willing participation alone could save the national wealth of biodiversity.

 Top